tpfbill/mr-moneybags-v1.x/README.md

-# Mr. Moneybags – Non-Profit Fund Accounting System
+# Mr-Moneybags-v1.x – Non-Profit Fund Accounting System

-Mr. Moneybags is a **production-ready, end-to-end fund-accounting platform** built for charities, foundations, and other non-profit organizations that require strict fund segregation, transparent reporting, and automated payment workflows.
+Mr-Moneybags-v1.x is a **production-ready, end-to-end fund-accounting platform** built for charities, foundations, and other non-profit organizations that require strict fund segregation, transparent reporting, and automated payment workflows.

 Designed from the ground up with a **fully-modular Node.js backend and a proven, battle-tested frontend**, the system delivers enterprise-grade features such as NACHA payment batch generation, multi-entity consolidation, and audit-ready double-entry bookkeeping—without the price tag of commercial products.